Realize the potential of HSA tax benefits

 See how much your savings could add up over the next 20 years with our HSA balance and tax savings calculator.

-1About Triple Tax Advantages: You can receive federal tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
-If you receive distributions for other reasons, the amount you withdraw will be subject to federal income tax and may be subject to an additional 20% tax.
-Any interest or earnings on the assets in the account are federal tax free.
-You may be able to claim a federal tax deduction for contributions you, or someone other than your employer, make to your HSA.
-State tax consequences for HSAs may vary.
-Bank of America recommends you contact qualified tax or legal counsel before establishing an HSA.
+1Potential Tax Advantages: You can receive federal income tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
+If you receive distributions for other reasons, the amount you withdraw will be subject to income tax and may be subject to an additional 20% tax, unless an exception applies.
+Any interest or earnings on the assets in the account are federal income tax-free.
+You may be able to claim a tax deduction for contributions you, or someone other than your employer, make to your HSA directly (not through payroll deductions).
+In addition, HSA contributions may reduce your state income taxes in certain states.
+Certain limits may apply to employees who are considered highly compensated key employees.
+Bank of America [and Merrill] recommends you contact qualified tax or legal counsel before establishing an HSA.